roboli/lein-balloon/README.md

 ;;=> {:a*b "c"}
 ```

-Run inflate to convert a deflated (flatten) hash-map into a json nested object:
+Run inflate to convert a deflated (flatten) map into a json nested object:

 ```
 $ lein balloon inflate '{:a*b "c"}' :delimiter '*' -T json